mysticatea/eslint-plugin-node/docs/rules/no-unpublished-bin.md

+# node/no-unpublished-bin
-# disallow 'bin' files that npm ignores (no-unpublished-bin)
+> disallow `bin` files that npm ignores

+- ⭐️ This rule is included in `plugin:node/recommended` preset.

 We can publish CLI commands by `npm`.
 It uses `bin` field of `package.json`.